rohangawade/CS595-01/README.md

 # CS595-01
 Interactive Machine Learning:<br>
-The first experiment is to implement a Decision Tree Classifier and see the transparency of the Decision Trees.
+Assignment 3 is to implement a Decision Tree Classifier and see the transparency of the Decision Trees.<br>
+Assignment 8 is to implement a  Bernoulli Naive Bayes Transparency
-<br>Technology: Python 3.6, Scikit-learn 0.18.1.
+<br>Technology: Python 3.6, Scikit-learn 0.19.1.